nmmichalak/R_programming_for_research/README.md

 ### **Websites**

 > - [**Quick-R**](http://www.statmethods.net/) a roadmap to the language and the code necessary to get started quickly (i.e. tutorials)
-> - [**R Studio Cheat Sheets**](https://www.rstudio.com/resources/cheatsheets/) just like it reads, these are cheat sheets for "favorite" R packages and more (e.g. dplyr, ggplot2, base, R Markdown, regular expressions)
+> - [**RStudio Cheat Sheets**](https://www.rstudio.com/resources/cheatsheets/) just like it reads, these are cheat sheets for "favorite" R packages and more (e.g. dplyr, ggplot2, base, R Markdown, regular expressions)
 > - [**UCLA Institute for Digital Research and Education: R**](http://stats.idre.ucla.edu/r/) statistics and programming tutorials for R, among other helpful related resources
 > - [**The Personality Project: Using R for psychological research**](https://www.personality-project.org/r/r.guide.html) seemingly endless tutorials and explainers about R programming for (personality-themed) psychology research; also, some tutorials cover the psych package, which is written by Michigan Psychology alumni, William Revelle (1973)
 > - [**Richard Gonzalez's Advanced Statistical Methods Course Notes**](http://www-personal.umich.edu/~gonzo/coursenotes/) Nick's regression bible, complete with SPSS and R code for common procedures + detailed notes